The Deep South (Futurama): Broadcast and reception

 In its initial airing, the episode received a Nielsen rating of 3.6/7, placing it 86th among primetime shows for the week of April 10–16, 2000.

 The A.V.
-Club gave the episode a B.
+Club gave the episode a B, stating "The problem with Deep South is that the main plot, with Fry and Umbriel falling in love, only really exists for the punchline."